9len/followbackbot/README.md

 FollowBackBot uses [Twitter4j](http://twitter4j.org) to access both the REST and streaming Twitter APIs.
 The UserStream is used to monitor follows and statuses, and a periodic "reciprocity" process runs to make sure follow/unfollows are respected.

 A `Responder` class defines what statuses are responded to, and is simply a type alias for `twitter4j.Status => Option[twitter4j.StatusUpdate]`.
-A `SimpleResponder` class, which is a type alias for `String => Option[String]`, can also be used, with the `Responder.simple(_)` method.
+A `SimpleResponder` class, which is a type alias for `String => Option[String]`, can also be used, with the `Responder.simple(_)` method, which takes care of truncation, proper handling of retweeted text, and setting `in_reply_to_status_id`.

-An example is provided, the source code for the @YourMomBot account.
+An example is provided, the source code for the [@YourMomBot](http://twitter.com/yourmombot) account.
 Creating a new bot is as simple as defining a single function:

     package nu.glen.yourmombot